-The twelve books below are newly-released or coming out soon, and all touch upon the current state of political affairs.
+The books below are newly-released or coming out soon, and all touch upon the current state of political affairs.
 They all are informative and interesting, so no matter where you stand on the political spectrum, be sure to check them out.
 You might love them, or you might hate them – but you’ll never know until you read.

 Steven Levitsky and Daniel Ziblatt

 Donald Trump’s presidency has rocked the lives of many Americans.
 Most of us can’t help but ask the question, is our democracy in danger?
 Harvard professors Steven Levitsky and Daniel Ziblatt think it is.
 They’ve spent two decades studying the breakdown of democracies in Europe and Latin America, and they see clear warning signs that America could be stumbling onto a similar road to authoritarianism.
 Levitsky and Ziblatt believe that we do, however, have a chance to avoid this fate – even after electing Trump.

 Keith Olbermann has become an extremely popular anti-Trump advocate, with each installment of his GQ web series The Resistance getting millions of views.
 In Trump is F*cking Crazy, Olbermann debunks our president’s beliefs by using keen observations and, of course, humor.
 Fully stocked with relevant essays and material, Trump is F*cking Crazy is the perfect read for anyone that’s concerned with the current state of our country’s politics.

 Reflections on Law, Faith, and Life Well Lived

 Antonin Scalia, edited by Christopher J. Scalia and Edward Whelan